canepan/Oilele/README.rst

 ===================
 The project aims to build a Python comic viewer (PDF, CBZ, CBR supported) with multiple output options.

-PDF reading is available through poppler_
+PDF reading is available through pdf2image_ (which depends on poppler_)

 As of today, the output can be sent to: